 c.
-419,000,000 bp, Late Silurian (Ludlow), Qujing, Yunnan, China.
+423,000,000 bp, late Silurian (Ludlow), Qujing, Yunnan, China.

 Cover art for =

 Min Zhu, Xiaobo Yu, Per Erik Ahlberg, Brian Choo (that’s me!), Jing Lu, Tuo Qiao, Qingming Qu, Wenjin Zhao, Liantao Jia, Henning Blom & You’an Zhu (2013) A Silurian placoderm with osteichthyan-like marginal jaw bones.
 Nature. doi:10.1038/nature12617

 I was utterly blown away when I first laid eyes on this fossil.

 The majority of fossil discoveries worth publishing about can either strengthen previous studies or dish out little parcels of new data.
 These allow us to slowly piece together the history of life on Earth, but do not significantly rock the boat.
 But every now and then you are confronted with a jaw-dropping specimen, a fossil that says, “forget the textbooks, THIS is how it happened…” Momentous discoveries like Lucy the Australopithecus and the first batch of Chinese feathered dinosaurs that unleashed a tsunami of new information, bringing sudden clarity to our view of the distant past, and forcing us to rethink what we thought we knew about evolution.
 Now joining their ranks is a little armoured fish called Entelognathus, described in Nature by an international team of researchers led by Prof. Zhu Min at IVPP, Beijing.

 Entelognathus primordialis (“primordial complete jaw”) lived in coastal seas during the Late Silurian, about 423 million years ago, over sediments that are now exposed as the Kuanti Formation, near the town of Qujing, Yunnan.
 About 20cm long, Entelognathus had a heavily armoured head and trunk, toothless jaws and tiny eyes set within large bony goggles.
 Besides the weird eyes, at first glance it appears to be a fairly ordinary arthrodiran placoderm.
 Placoderms are an extinct group of heavily armoured fishes that are generally regarded as the most primitive of the gnathostomes (vertebrates with jaws).
 But Entelognathus has proved to be something far more bizarre and significant.